How I Got Started

 I soon left the Navy and had to look for odd jobs to earn some income and pay the bills.
 During this period I met my Sports Massage Mentor Victor Ong who took me under his wing and guided me on massage techiniques.
 Within 2 months of massaging 3 to 4 customers a day, I managed to get more clients through word-of-mouth.
 I found my talent and soon felt that I was ready to venture this on my own and rent places for myself to conduct my services.

-Right now I am proud to serve my clients at a professional clinic in Scotts Medical Centre.
+Right now I am proud to serve my clients at my own professional clinic in 20 Kramat Lane, United House.
 I am happy that I am still contributing to the industry and contributing something that I was lacking in my youth for future and current athletes here in Singapore.